Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Spin-1 bosonic gases

-The impact of the intra- and intercomponent correlations on the magnetic phases of harmonically trapped spin-1 Bose gases has been discussed in \citep{mittal2020many,kanjilal2021variational}.
+Having briefly analyzed the mean-field ground state phase diagram, we next focus on the impact of the intra- and intercomponent correlations on the magnetic phases of harmonically trapped spin-1 Bose gases that have been discussed in \citep{mittal2020many,kanjilal2021variational}.
 The validity of the mean-field approximation in 1D trapped systems for large particle numbers was investigated, e.g., in \citep{gautam2015analytic,matuszewski2010ground, matuszewski2010magnetic,chern2019ground,lin2011characterization}.
 It was argued that correlation-induced phenomena manifest across the second-order phase transitions and become suppressed for the first-order ones.
 More precisely, for both ferromagnetic ($c_1<0$) and anti-ferromagnetic ($c_1>0$) spin-spin interactions the corresponding transition boundaries are shifted compared to the mean-field approximation resulting in a relatively smaller ($p$, $q$) interval where the AF and the BA states occur.
 This means that correlations favor states where the atoms are polarized in a single-spin component, a phenomenon that is more prominent in the few-body limit.
 Finally, spin-orbit coupled 1D lattice trapped strongly interacting spin-1 Bose gases have been studied using a density matrix renormalization group technique~\citep{saha2020strongly} and spin-chain methods~\citep{Cui2016Spin} explicating the emergence of additional phases or altered properties of the existing ones.
 For instance, they have shown that the presence of spin-orbit coupling gives rise to a charge density wave state and a tendency for suppression of (anti-)ferromagnetic correlations.